evanatyourservice/distributed_kron/README.md

 during the first 4k steps of training, so training will be slightly slower at the start but will speed up by around 4k steps.

+LR: Kron usually likes a learning rate around 3x smaller than adam's.
+Kron does not share adam's implicit warmup, so a longer warmup schedule may be beneficial if divergence is seen early in training.

 For basic usage, use `distributed_kron.kron` optimizer like any other optax optimizer:

 ```python